nonnontrivial/ctts/README.md

 ## todos

-- [ ] update open meteo data while app is running
+- [ ] improved scripts to interact with brightness model
-- [ ] create typer app to manage brightness model
+- [ ] keep open meteo weather data updated while app is running
-- [ ] brightness prediction cycle can push alerts
+- [ ] broker for generation of alerts from brightness survey

 ## running with docker